 Article 12.
 The General Meeting

-The Board of Directors shall call general meetings by giving not less than 14 days' written notice to all members.
-All members are entitled to attend and vote at general meetings.
+The General Meeting is called by the Board of Directors upon giving at least 14 days' written notice to all members.
+All members are entitled to attend and vote at the General Meeting.

 The total number of votes is 100.
 These 100 votes are distributed among the members according to the percentage of the payment due from each member towards the Association's running costs in the form of the membership fee determined pursuant to Article 10 and contributions assessed pursuant to Article 11 for the previous year.

-The Chair of the Board opens the General Meeting and shall ensure that the names of the members present and the number of votes that each member has are recorded.
+The Chair of the Board opens the General Meeting and shall ensure that the names of the members present are recorded.
 The General Meeting then elects a chair for the meeting, who does not need to represent a member.
 The General Meeting shall also elect a person representing a member to sign the minutes together with the chair for the meeting.